neoblizz/neoblizz/README.md

 * :cat: [github/neoblizz](https://github.com/neoblizz)
 * :mailbox: West Sacramento, CA

-*As I have limited time, I don't intend to keep everything updated all the time, so if you have any questions drop me a note at mosama@ucdavis.edu — I would love to chat about anything research related.*
+*Due to time limitations, I don't intend to keep everything updated.
+So, if you have any questions drop me a note at mosama@ucdavis.edu — I would love to chat about anything related to my research interests.*

 ### :books: Let's add some structure.
 (because without it there's chaos) I have sectioned my academic work into three parts: